 Along with singer Mary Donnelly Haskell, he founded the children's music series "My Songs."
-With Peter Schneider he collaborated on stage productions such as "Sister Act", the re-conceived "Pal Joey", "Grand Hotel" and others.

-He spent a number of years in San Francisco doing local cabaret and theatre, and became known for his song "San Francisco Bye-Bye," which became an unofficial anthem of the city at the time.
+He spent a number of years in San Francisco doing local cabaret and theatre, where he became known for his song "San Francisco Bye-Bye," which became an unofficial anthem of the city at the time.
 He made his mark in Los Angeles with the West Coast Premiere of "Working" for which he won the L.A.
 Drama Critics Circle Award for Outstanding Musical Direction.

 From 1995-2005 he was Vice President of Command Performance Productions, providing original music and entertainment for corporate clients.

 His recent projects include "Between Judy and the Moon: Stonewall ," a work for male chorus which is a musical homage to the story of the the Stonewall Inn Riots of 1969.
 He has also recently created a revue musical, "Judy & Johnny's I Doo-Wop Wedding," and composed a series of original Country songs.